Cluster314/Render-MD/README.md

 ### How to use
 in the place where u want to put MD, put `<md>` tags, and put ur md inside.

-u can do anything in MD, except footnotes are different:
+u can do anything in MD, except footnotes.

-word[]{thing to put in text}

-output:

-word^1 (number is superscripted, highlighted, and depends on how many footnotes were there before it, and when clicked, opens a box that says: thing to put in text)
 ### Hope U have fun with MD!